Hadron: Properties

-Like all subatomic particles, hadrons are assigned quantum numbers corresponding to the representations of the Poincaré group: J^{PC}(m), where J is the spin quantum number, P the intrinsic parity (or P-parity), C the charge conjugation (or C-parity), and m is the particle's mass.
+Like all subatomic particles, hadrons are assigned quantum numbers corresponding to the representations of the Poincaré group: J^{PC} (m), where J is the spin quantum number, P the intrinsic parity (or P-parity), C the charge conjugation (or C-parity), and m is the particle's mass.
 Note that the mass of a hadron has very little to do with the mass of its valence quarks; rather, due to mass–energy equivalence, most of the mass comes from the large amount of energy associated with the strong interaction.
 Hadrons may also carry flavor quantum numbers such as isospin (G-parity), and strangeness.
-All quarks carry an additive, conserved quantum number called a baryon number (B), which is + 1/3 for quarks and − 1/3 for antiquarks.
+All quarks carry an additive, conserved quantum number called a baryon number (B), which is + 1/3 e for quarks and − 1/3 e for antiquarks.
 This means that baryons (composite particles made of three, five or a larger odd number of quarks) have B = 1 whereas mesons have B = 0.

 Hadrons have excited states known as resonances.
 Each ground state hadron may have several excited states; several hundred different resonances have been observed in experiments.
-Resonances decay extremely quickly (within about 10^{−24} seconds) via the strong nuclear force.
+Resonances decay extremely quickly (within about ×10^-24 s) via the strong nuclear force.

 In other phases of matter the hadrons may disappear.
 For example, at very high temperature and high pressure, unless there are sufficiently many flavors of quarks, the theory of quantum chromodynamics (QCD) predicts that quarks and gluons will no longer be confined within hadrons, "because the strength of the strong interaction diminishes with energy".
 This property, which is known as asymptotic freedom, has been experimentally confirmed in the energy range between 1 GeV (gigaelectronvolt) and 1 TeV (teraelectronvolt).
 All free hadrons except (possibly) the proton and antiproton are unstable.